How do I get a doctor's note for work or school?

-A doctor’s note, otherwise known as a doctor’s excuse, is a piece of paper received from a medical professional to prove that you saw a doctor.
+Otherwise known as a doctor's excuse, it is a piece of paper received from a medical professional to prove that you saw a doctor.

-Forging such a document by using a doctor’s note template is illegal and unethical.
-However, it is not uncommon for people to try to use a fake doctor’s note to get out of commitments at school or work.
+Using a doctor's excuse template is illegal and unethical forging such a document.
+However, it is common for people to use fake doctor's notes to get out of commitments at school or work.

-For some, you might even be showing symptoms but are unable to make an appointment in time to justify your absence.
-Whatever the case, a real doctor’s note is always the smart option.
-Luckily now, it’s the easy choice too!
+For some, you might even be showing symptoms but cannot make an appointment in time to justify your absence.
+Whatever the case, a real doctor's excuse is always the wise option.
+Luckily now, it's the easy choice too!

-Getting a doctor’s note from an online doctor is the same as getting a note from an in-person doctor.
+Getting a doctor's excuse from an online doctor is the same as getting a note from an in-person doctor.

 How to Get a Doctor's Note

-With PlushCare, you can get a doctor’s note online.
-Our doctors conduct virtual appointments across the United States via telephone or video calls for any number of medical conditions.
+With PlushCare, you can get a doctor's note online.
+Our doctors conduct virtual appointments across the United States via telephone or video calls for medical conditions.

-Here is a step-by-step overview of how you can get a doctor’s note with PlushCare:
+Here is a step-by-step overview of how you can get a doctor's excuse with PlushCare:

-- First, schedule a virtual doctor’s appointment at a time that is convenient for you on the PlushCare mobile app or website.
+First, schedule a virtual doctor's appointment at a convenient time on the PlushCare mobile app or website.

-- Then, meet with your doctor online at your scheduled time.
-A board-certified physician from one of the top 50 U.S. medical schools will listen to you and answer your questions you may have.
+Then, could you meet with your doctor online at your scheduled time?
+A board-certified physician from one of the top 50 U.S. medical schools will listen to you and answer your questions.

 When to Get a Note From Your Doctor

-You should get a doctor’s note when you have a condition or appointment that will interfere with your ability to attend work or school normally.
+It would be best if you got a doctor's note when you have a condition or appointment that usually interferes with your ability to attend work or school.